Bambi Award: History

-The Bambi originated in 1942.
+The Bambi originated in 1948.
 The first prize winners were actors Jean Marais and Marika Rökk, as well as the DEFA-director Prof. Kurt Maetzig.
 His movie Ehe im Schatten (Marriage in the Shadows) was chosen as the best German film.
 At the 60th jubilee of the Bambi in 2008, the co-founder of the DEFA, who celebrated his 100th birthday on 25 January 2011, received a duplicate of a porcelain Bambi, because the original had been broken.

 The award trophy was at first a fawn made of white porcelain, which was produced in the Majolika Manufaktur in Karlsruhe by the sculptor Else Bach (1899–1952).
 Since 1958, the golden-bronze deer has been produced in the art foundry of Ernst Strassacker in the Swabian village of Süßen.
 According to Marika Rökk's daughter, the name "Bambi" is attributed to her because she had said to her mother, after she brought the prize home: "Oh, you brought a Bambi for me", inspired by the book Bambi by Felix Salten or the 1942 Disney film of the same name.

-The Bambi awards were presented in Karlsruhe between 1948 and 1964, and afterwards in other cities such as Berlin and Offenburg.
+The Bambi Awards were presented in Karlsruhe between 1948 and 1964, and afterwards in other cities such as Berlin and Offenburg.

 In 2002, Michael Jackson won the Pop Artist of the Millennium Award and Anastacia won the Best Newcomer Award.
 In 2003 and 2004, the awards ceremony took place in the Theater am Hafen in Hamburg.
-The 2006 Bambi was awarded in the Mercedes-Benz-Weltin museum in Stuttgart, moderated by entertainer Harald Schmidt and model Eva Padberg.
+The 2006 Bambi was awarded in the Mercedes-Benz Welt in Stuttgart, hosted by entertainer Harald Schmidt and model Eva Padberg.
 In 2007, the ceremony was held in the Congress Center in Düsseldorf (CCD), and in 2008 in Offenburg.
 Both events were presented by Harald Schmidt.
 Award recipients in 2009 included Colombian singer/songwriter and choreographer Shakira, actress Kate Winslet, Austrian actor Christoph Waltz, and Giorgio Armani, whose niece Roberta Armani accepted the award for him.
 Shakira performed her single "Did It Again" before accepting her award.
 The ceremonies of 2009 and 2010 were held in the Metropolis-Hall in Potsdam-Babelsberg.
 In 2014, the Crown Princess Mary of Denmark received a Bambi in the charity category for her extensive work for women's rights.

-Bambi awards are judged by Hubert Burda and the editors-in-chief at Hubert Burda Media.
+Bambi Awards are judged by Hubert Burda and the editors-in-chief at Hubert Burda Media.